observIQ/bindplane-agent/receiver/m365receiver/README.md

     - `dlp` : (default true) true or false
 - `storage` : The component ID of a storage extension which can be used when polling for `logs` .
 The storage extension prevents duplication of data after a collector restart by remembering which data were previously collected.

+**Note: The metrics scraper only runs once every 24 hours because of the nature of the data returned by Microsoft Office**

 **Example Configs**

 Collect metrics: